Garhoogin/ptexconv/README.md

   	   -ot     Output as NNS TGA
        -tt     Trim the texture in the T axis if its height is not a power of 2 -fp <f> Specify fixed palette file
+       -fpo    Outputs the fixed palette among other output files when used

     Compression Options:
        -cbios  Enable use of all BIOS compression types (valid for binary, C, GRF)